 In other cases, the court may award sole physical custody of the child to one parent, with visitation rights and child support subject to the terms of the separation agreement.
 It is crucial for the parents to be aware of the California child custody laws that govern their circumstances and seek the assistance of an experienced attorney if they want to pursue a case in court.

-Requirements for Moving Out of State
+Legal Requirements for Moving Out of State

 The custodial parent should provide the court with a written notice informing any plan of moving out of state with the child, including the reasons for the move.
 According to California state law, the parent should submit the written notice at least 45 days before the date of the move.
 This should provide enough time for the nonmoving parent to request a change in the custody agreement, especially the visitation rights.